Regions of the Czech Republic

 There are also several R&D centres and research facilities in the region, including, for example, the Institute of Theoretical and Applied Mechanics of the Czech Academy of Sciences in Telč, the College of Polytechnics Jihlava, the Forestry and Game Management Research Institute in Pelhřimov, the Potato Research Institute in Havlíčkův Brod, the Institute of Vertebrate Biology of the Czech Academy of Sciences in Studenec and the Nuclear Research Institute in Dukovany.
 These centres naturally cooperate not only with enterprises, but also with educational institutions.

 The Vysočina Region has a well-educated and flexible workforce.
-As for tertiary education, there is the young but rapidly developing College of Polytechnics Jihlava, which offers study programmes in the fields of electrical engineering and informatics, technical engineering and applied technology, economics and management, tourism, midwifery, healthcare and clinical social work.
+Tertiary education is provided in the region by the young but rapidly developing College of Polytechnics Jihlava, which offers study programmes in the fields of electrical engineering and informatics, technical engineering and applied technology, economics and management, tourism, midwifery, healthcare and clinical social work.

-Many other benefits are derived from international cooperation with partner regions such as Lower Austria, Grand Est (France), the Nitra Self-Governing Region (Slovakia), Transcarpathian Ukraine, the European Region Danube-Vltava, etc. Further international cooperation is being established with the Tampere region of Finland and Taiwan.
+Vysočina benefits greatly from international cooperation with partner regions such as Lower Austria, Grand Est (France), the Nitra Self-Governing Region (Slovakia), Transcarpathian Ukraine, and the European Region Danube-Vltava (the presidency of which Vysočina has taken place in 2024).
+Further international cooperation is being established with Taiwan and the Tampere region of Finland.

 The Vysočina Region has many positive attributes including its rich cultural and natural heritage, beautiful landscapes and a pristine and safe environment.
 Together with the region’s talented population, these are among the many good reasons to invest here.